 In addition, the cost disparity between these two processors may encourage you to go towards a cheaper option for the time being.
 Learn more about each consideration next.

-First establish what you use your computer for
+Establish what you use your computer for first

 The best way to decide between upgrading the CPU or GPU is to consider what applications you use in your system.